adeena210/.poverty/README.md

 # Project Name: ./poverty/resources

 ## Description:
-My project involves creating a directory of all non-profit organizations, projects, and/or food banks that offer menstrual products to those who require them as well as those that accept donations.
-Users will be able to enter the location and find places that are the closest to them.
+My project involved creating an application that allows you to create directories, add entries to these directories, and then be able to look up locations closest to your address.
+This project is specifically meant to hold entries of all non-profit organizations, projects, and/or food banks that offer menstrual products to those who require them as well as those that accept donations.

 ## Welcome!
 To learn how to get started with contributing to this project, visit the resources below.
 These files can also be found in the docs/ directory: